-The depth from which sugarbeets get most of their water is generally considered to be from the top 3 to 4 ft of the soil profile.
-Sugarbeets use approximately 24 inches of water during the growing season and are often considered a crop that uses a large amount of water.
-Yet as we look closer, some of the crops we thought used less water, for example sunflowers and winter wheat, we find can use as much water as sugarbeets.
-However in the case of sunflowers and winter wheat, these crops can extract more water from the profile than most crops without adversely impacting yield potential.
+The depth from which corn gets most of its water is generally considered to be in the top 3 to 4 ft of the soil profile.
+Corn uses approximately 24 inches of water during the growing season and is often considered a crop that uses a large amount of water.
+Yet as we look closer, some of the crops we thought used less water, for example sunflowers and winter wheat, we find can use as much water as corn.
+However in the case of sunflowers and winter wheat, these crops can extract more water from the profile than some other crops without adversely impacting yield potential.
 Sunflowers also have the ability to effectively extract water to depths of up to eight feet.
 In this case sunflowers may be viewed as a "drought tolerant" crop when in fact the crop has actually extracted more water from the soil and extracted water from deeper in the soil profile.
 Anyone growing sunflowers knows that following this crop the soil can be left in a very dry condition the following spring.
 Dry beans use approximately 16 inches of water during the growing season, which is approximately 8 inches less than what corn needs.
 This makes dry beans a good crop to grow if irrigation water is limited or if used as part of a crop rotation system to reduce overall irrigation needs.
 Dry beans are a shallow rooted crop with the majority of roots found in the top 18 in. of the soil profile.
 Roots can grow deeper into the soil profile to get water but this usually occurs late in the growing season as the plants begin to mature.
+Water Management The question of when is the best time to apply water to a crop often comes up when water supplies are limited.
+Some producers feel that stressing dry beans early in the growing season has little impact on yield and may even improve yield by forcing the roots to grow deeper into the soil profile.
+A similar question asked is whether stopping irrigation late in the season reduces yield?
+For dry beans, early and late season water stress experiments have been conducted at the Panhandle Research and Extension Center in Scottsbluff, NE.
+The results of those experiments are given below.